kubeflow/community/generator/README.md

 sig-list.md
 ```

-For example, if a contributor has updated `sig-cluster-lifecycle`, the
+For example, if a contributor has updated `wg-serving`, the
 following files will be generated:

 ```
-sig-cluster-lifecycle/README.md
+wg-serving/README.md
-sig-list.md
+wg-list.md
 ```

 ## How to use